pmem/pmdk/doc/libpmemobj/pmemobj_alloc.3.md

 or discarded, leaving the persistent memory heap and internal object containers in a consistent state.

-All these functions can be used outside transactions.
-Note that operations performed using the non-transactional API are considered durable after completion, even if executed within an open transaction.
-Such non-transactional changes will not be rolled back if the transaction is aborted or interrupted.
+All these functions should be used outside transactions.
+If executed within an open transaction they are considered durable immediately after completion.
+Changes made with these functions will not be rolled back if the transaction is aborted or interrupted.
+And they have no information about other changes made by transactional API.
+Hence, if transactional and non-transactional calls are performed within a single transaction, corruption of the data may occur.

 The allocations are always aligned to a cache-line boundary.